-Level 3 reportable force involves force that causes substantial bodily harm, great bodily harm, or death, and other specified actions below:
+Level 3 reportable force involves any-force that causes or force that should have reasonably been known to create or cause a substantial risk of death or great bodily harm, and any force that results in hospital admissionsubstantial bodily harm, great bodily harm, or death, and other specified actions below: Level 3 types of force include:

-- Deadly force. - Using a vehicle to make intentional contact with a person. - Using a vehicle to strike another vehicle. - Any firearm discharge, except: - o Discharges during approved testing or training, or for recreational purposes. - o Dispatching an animal that is sick, dangerous or injured, with no injury to a person. - Using a baton or an improvised weapon to strike a person's head, neck, throat, face, sternum, armpit, spine, kidneys, or groin. - Impact projectile use that impacts the head, neck, throat, face, chest, armpit, spine, or groin. - Weaponless strikes to the head or neck if the person's head is near a hard surface. - Knee strikes or kicks to the head or neck. - Weaponless strikes to the throat. - Energizing a CEW on a person for more than fifteen total seconds. - Force associated with or resulting in loss of consciousness, substantial bodily harm, great bodily harm, or death. - Any force that causes injury resulting in admission to a hospital.
+- Deadly force. - Using a vehicle to make intentional contact with a person. - Using a vehicle to strike another vehicle. - Any firearm discharge, except: - o Discharges during approved testing or training, or for recreational purposes. - o Dispatching an animal that is sick, dangerous or injured, with no injury to a person. - Using an impact weapona baton (includingor an improvised impact weapon) to strike a person's head, or neck, throat, face, sternum, armpit, spine, kidneys, or groin. - Impact projectile use that impacts the head, neck, throat, face, chest, armpit, spine, or groin. - Weaponless strikes to the head or neck if the individual's person's head is near a hard surface. - o A "hard surface" means any surface that is unyielding or unlikely to absorb any meaningful force or impact.
+For example, concrete, frozen ground, wood surfaces, metal surfaces, etc. - o If an individual is "near a hard surface," that means that a weaponless strike to that person's head would cause a direct and immediate impact with the hard surface as a result of the strike.
+For example, if the person is against a car or lying on the street. - Knee strikes or kicks to the head or neck. - Weaponless strikes to the throat.

+- Energizing a CEW on a person for more than fifteen total seconds. - Force associated with or resulting in loss of consciousness, substantial bodily harm, great bodily harm, or death. - Any force that causes injury resulting in admission to a hospital. - Admission to the hospital does not include treatment and release in the emergency department, no matter how long the stay (if the person was not admitted to the hospital).
+[Moved to [VI Definitions]] - Neck restraints, including choke holds (prohibited). - 2.
+Level 3 reporting requirements